15 Essential Skin Care Tips For Teenagers

 - Oily Skin

-As the name suggests, oily skin looks shiny and has acne, pimple, blackheads, and whiteheads.
+As the name suggests, oily skin looks shiny and is prone to acne, pimple, blackheads, and whiteheads.
 The pores are open, and the skin has an excess of sebum on it.
 During teenage, the hormone levels are always fluctuating, which might make things worse for oily skinned teens.
-Experts believe that stress (be it exam stress or the stress before a date night) can cause your skin to break out.
+Experts believe that stress (be it exam stress or the stress before a date night) can cause your skin to break out (1).
 So, stay calm.

-If you have oily skin, use soap and water to clean your face thrice a day.
-Carry cleansing pads with you and use products that are non-comedogenic.
+If you have oily skin, use a pH-balanced BHA cleanser and water to clean your face twice a day.
+Carry alcohol-free cleansing pads/ skin blotting paper strips with you and use skin care products that are non-comedogenic.

 - Dry Skin